Role: UX Strategy and Analysis Intern on a team with one UX Strategist

 In between projects, the Moe’s Catering team decided to finance a study into the quality of online catering systems for several of our brands and some of our competitors: Moe’s, Schlotzsky’s, Panera, Chipotle, Domino’s, and Corner Bakery Cafe.
 The team was looking to see how their current vendor for catering stacked up with the competition.

-I created tests on Validately for users to order catering online for ten people, including one person that was gluten-free and one person that was vegetarian.
-By testing for this situation, I was able to gain insights into the use of the entire ordering system.
-After the tests were finished, I parsed through hours of footage, taking careful notes about the users’ interactions with the systems.
-To make sense of all of this information, I created an experience map to show where all of the issues manifested for users.
-From this experience map, I captured the most prominent pain points across the systems we tested for.
+I created tests on Validately for users to order a complex catering order online to gain insights into the use of the entire ordering system.
+I created an experience map to show where all of the issues manifested for users.

 The results of the study showed that our systems performed poorly in comparison to the other systems.
 However, the competitors weren’t much better, indicating that online catering systems were an opportunity for improvement.
 At the end of the project, I presented my findings to the CIO of Focus Brands to help influence the direction the Digital Engineering team will take going forward and also for use as a leveraging point for negotiating our contract with our catering vendors.

-Throughout the summer, I also dedicated some of my time to improving the general workflow for the design and development team.
+I dedicated some of my time to improving the general workflow for the design and development team.
 This involved cleaning up the Sketch workflow, detailed in this Medium post.

-Through a variety of tools and techniques, including including very useful Sketch plugins and recognition of repetitive text styles, I was able to simplify the base Sketch file that we built all of our wireframes from.
+I simplified the base Sketch file that we built all of our wireframes from.
 When I began my internship, getting the wireframe done for a single page could take hours, but now it can be done within minutes.

 My manager gave me a LinkedIn recommendation that explains most of my impact during my summer: